open-atmos/PyMPDATA/README.md

-A [``PyMPDATA``] and [``numba-mpi``] coupler sandbox called [``PyMPDATA-MPI``](https://pypi.org/project/pympdata-mpi/) depicts how [``numba-mpi``](https://pypi.org/project/numba-mpi) can be used to enable distributed memory parallelism in PyMPDATA.applications, and provide a validation of the implementation and its performance.
+A [``PyMPDATA``] and [``numba-mpi``] coupler sandbox called [``PyMPDATA-MPI``](https://pypi.org/project/pympdata-mpi/) depicts how [``numba-mpi``](https://pypi.org/project/numba-mpi) can be used to enable distributed memory parallelism in PyMPDATA applications, and provide a validation of the implementation and its performance.

 ## Dependencies and installation